Subscribe to email updates...

 In addition to all of the above, there is an additional negative feedback in that many of the countries most impacted by weather, with the lowest GDP also suffer a disproportionate lack of meteorological services further compounding the uncertainty in their hydrological cycles.

-If rainfall variability is such a strong predictor of wealth, this has some serious implications for forecasting the impacts of climate change.
-But there is also a more philosophical lesson, if wealth is not entirely a product of political, social or behavioural difference between nations.
-How much of our living conditions are geographic fortune?
+If rainfall variability is such a strong predictor of wealth, this has serious implications for forecasting the impacts of climate change.
+But there is also a more philosophical lesson, if wealth is not entirely a product of political, social or behavioural differences between nations, to what extent are our living conditions simple geographic fortune?

-It is also with good reason that the world spends $50bn every year on knowing where and when it will rain.
+It is with good reason that the world spends $50bn each year predicting where and when it will rain.